We R Who We R: Music video

 The music video for the song was directed by Hype Williams and was filmed in downtown Los Angeles.
 Filming of the video involved a partial closure of the 2nd Street Tunnel and part of downtown Los Angeles spread out over a 48-hour period.
 Kesha explained the idea behind the video as well as the experience during an interview with MTV News; she said that the video was different from her other videos, noting that it was going to show a sexier side of herself.

 The music video for "We R Who We R" is presented as an underground party.
 The video starts off with futuristic flashing lights.
 Kesha, seen in a ponytail wearing gray and black makeup, chains, ripped stockings, and a sparkly one-piece leotard made of shards of broken glass, walks through the 2nd Street Tunnel with fellow partygoers.
 The scene features drag races and explosions in the background.
 Close-up shots of Kesha show her wearing studs in her eyebrows and her glittery eye makeup.
-As cars zoom by, the video transitions into a new location at a different party.
+As cars zoom by, the video transitions to a new location at a different party.
 Midway through the party Kesha changes outfits to an American-flag top and pink hot pants.
 As the song's hook kicks in, Kesha is seen standing on the edge of a building; the music stops and Kesha stage jumps backwards off of the building's rooftop.
 She is caught by the partygoers beneath her and the music resumes.
 The final scenes show Kesha dancing among fellow partygoers on a rooftop and smiling while singing "We R Who We R".
-Jocelyn Vena from MTV News noted that the video makes a departure from Kesha's previous music videos, in which humor is usually present; she wrote the video shows a "darker and sexier" side of the songstress.
+Jocelyn Vena from MTV News noted that the video makes a departure from Kesha's previous music videos, in which humor is usually present; she wrote the video shows a "darker and sexier" side of the singer.
 Tanner Stransky from Entertainment Weekly was positive in his review of the video.
 Stransky commented on the song's lyrical inspiration, noting the video does not follow the same message, saying "it doesn't so much inspire self esteem as much as it inspires just a plain ol', trashy, [Kesha]-ed out good time.
 Code word: party!".
 The video was uploaded to her Vevo account on December 1, 2010.